connext/indra/README.md

 npm start
 ```

 Beware!
-The first time this is run it will take a very long time (> 10 minutes usually)  but have no fear: downloads will be cached & most build steps won't ever need to be repeated again so subsequent `npm start` runs will go much more quickly.
+The first time this is run it will take a very long time (potentially as long as 10 minutes) but have no fear: downloads will be cached & most build steps won't ever need to be repeated again so subsequent `npm start` runs will go much more quickly.
 Get this started asap & browse the rest of the README while the first build/deploy completes.

 Once all the pieces are awake, the hub will be available at `http://localhost:3000`.